khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 An MR should be created to add any necessary demos to the Design tab.
 To prevent confusion, we should omit demos until styles are correct.

-Once a component is complete, add it to the [Engineer Week in Review](https://docs.google.com/document/d/1Oglq0-rLbPFRNbqCDfHT0-Y3NkVEiHj6UukfYijHyUs/edit) in order to keep the department informed.
+Once a component is complete, add it to the [Engineering Week in Review](https://docs.google.com/document/d/1Oglq0-rLbPFRNbqCDfHT0-Y3NkVEiHj6UukfYijHyUs/edit). in order to keep the department informed.